-I first stumbled upon the series when I was developing curriculum for Preschool through 6th grade at a small independent school several years ago.
+I first stumbled upon this series from the National Science Teacher's Association when I was teaching and developing science curriculum for Pre-K through 6th grade.
 I was already using different children's books to connect my elementary students with science ideas and concepts and thought it would be a great idea if more people did so.
-I was lamenting the fact that there weren't more resources available for this.
-Very shortly thereafter I found Picture-Perfect Science in an National Science Teacher's Association (NSTA) catalog.
+While lamenting the fact that there weren't more resources available for this, I found Picture-Perfect Science in an National Science Teacher's Association (NSTA) catalog.
 Low and behold I was not the first one to think of such a thing!

 There are several different Picture-Perfect Lesson books (details on each below) spanning from grades K-6.
-The lesson I'll be looking at in more depth today is called "Flight of the Pollinators" and will be part of the next installment of Picture-Perfect Science.
-Designed for K-2, this timely lesson about pollination and how plants and animals mutually benefit from it not only engaging but also informative.
+The lesson I'll be looking at in more depth today is called "Flight of the Pollinators" and is included in Picture-Perfect STEM Lessons K-2: Using Children's Books to Inspire STEM Learning.
+This timely lesson about pollination and how plants and animals mutually benefit from it is not only engaging, but also informative.

 Each Picture-Perfect lesson utilizes 2 different children's texts, one written in a narrative style, and another in a non-narrative informative style.
 "Flight of the Pollinators" introduces students to the beautifully illustrated and written, Flowers are Calling by Rita Gray and illustrated by Kenard Pak and What is Pollination? by Bobbie Kalman which is filled with excellent photographs, diagrams and clear informative text.

 5-E Inquiry ModelThe lesson is clearly laid out so that seasoned science teachers and those with less confidence in the sciences can easily engage students in the lesson.
 A suggested daily schedule using the 5 E inquiry instructional model is laid out for each lesson.
 Additionally, information on standards that apply to the lesson and background information on the topic of pollination are offered.